wp-plugins/a-year-before/readme.txt

 == Upgrade Notice ==

-= 0.9.2 =
+= 0.9.3 =
-Fix: Sometimes other post-types than posts and pages are shown
+Fix: Error with PHP 5.3 when called by PHP-statement

 == Changelog ==

+= 0.9.3 =
+Fix: Error with PHP 5.3 when called by PHP-statement

 = 0.9.2 =